-What's the best way to get stains out of khaki colored clothing?
+What's the best way to remove stains from khaki pants?

 Removing Stains from White Clothes

-What's the best way of removing stains from khaki clothes?
+Does anyone know how to get stains out of khakis?
 Most stain-remover laundry products leave stains themselves on the khakis.

 Stain Removal Trick from Mom